tiagoprn/questrya/ARCHITECTURE.md

 ### Key Characteristics

 - **Feature-Oriented**: Each slice represents an independent feature rather than a technical layer.
-- **Encapsulation**: All necessary logic for a feature (UI, application logic, persistence) resides within its slice.
+- **Encapsulation**: All necessary logic for a feature (business logic, orm, API, service, etc...) resides within its slice.
 - **Independence**: Slices are designed to minimize dependencies between each other, promoting modularity.
 - **Improves Maintainability**: Changes to a feature impact only its corresponding slice, reducing the risk of breaking unrelated functionality.
 - **Scalability**: Easier to scale teams since developers can work on separate slices without conflicts.